keptn/tutorials/site/tutorials/snippets/install/installKeptn-aks.md

 Positive
 : The installation process will take about 5-10 minutes.

+Negative
+: If the installation fails, please double check that you are logged in to the Kubernetes cluster with `az login`

 ### Installation details

 In the Kubernetes cluster, this command creates the **keptn**, **keptn-datastore**, and **istio-system** namespace.
 While istio-system contains all Istio related resources, keptn and keptn-datastore contain the complete infrastructure to run Keptn.